meilisearch/documentation/reference/api/documents.md

 Add a list of documents or update them if they already exist.
 If the provided index does not exist, it will be created.

-If you send an already existing document (same [documentId](/learn/core_concepts/primary_key.md#primary-key-2)) the old document will be only partially updated according to the fields of the new document.
+If you send an already existing document (same [document id](/learn/core_concepts/primary_key.md#document-id)) the old document will be only partially updated according to the fields of the new document.
 Thus, any fields not present in the new document are kept and remained unchanged.

 To completely overwrite a document, check out the [add or replace documents route](/reference/api/documents.md#add-or-replace-documents).